ZackFra/Salesforce-Moxygen/README.md

 The MockDML methods update the system fields on the SOBject and persist them to a mock database under the hood.

+Unique methods for this class, that aren't covered by IDML or are hoisted to MockORM are,

+#### List<SObject> doMockInsert(List<SObject> recordsToInsert)

+Inserts a list of records into the mock database without it registering as a DML statement, used for setting mock data.
+Populates system fields.

+Returns a reference to the SObject in the database.

+#### SObject doMockInsert(SObject recordToInsert)

+Inserts a record into the mock database.
+Populates system fields.

+Returns a reference to the SObject in the database.

 ### Aggregate